Alexander Woollcott: Death and legacy

 Woollcott appeared on his last radio broadcast on January 23, 1943, as a participant in a Writers' War Board panel discussion on the CBS Radio program The People's Platform marking the tenth anniversary of Adolf Hitler's rise to power, entitled "Is Germany Incurable?"

 Other panelists included Hunter College president George Shuster, Brooklyn College president Harry Gideonse, and novelists Rex Stout and Marcia Davenport.
 The program's format began as a dinner party in the studio's private dining room, with the microphones in place.
 Table talk would lead into a live network radio broadcast, and each panelist would begin with a provocative response to the topic.
 "The German people are just as responsible for Hitler as the people of Chicago are for the Chicago Tribune", Woollcott stated emphatically.

 In visible distress, Woollcott commented ten minutes into the broadcast that he was feeling ill, but continued his remarks.
 "It's a fallacy to think that Hitler was the cause of the world's present woes", he said.
 "Germany was the cause of Hitler."
 He said nothing further, but reportedly took a notepad and wrote the words, "I am sick."
-The radio audience remained unaware that Woollcott had suffered a heart attack and died at New York's Roosevelt Hospital, aged 56, of a cerebral hemorrhage.
+The radio audience remained unaware that Woollcott had suffered a heart attack and died at New York's Roosevelt Hospital, just four days after his 56 birthday, of a cerebral hemorrhage.

 He was buried in Clinton, New York, at his alma mater, Hamilton College, but not without some confusion.
 By mistake, his ashes were sent to Colgate University in Hamilton, New York.
 When the error was corrected and the ashes were forwarded to Hamilton College, they arrived with 67¢ postage due.